 He thinks about his 86-year-old father and his mother.
 Sixto worries his father might die before he leaves the church.
 His parents were sick his first month in sanctuary.
 His mother has diabetes.
 His father wasn’t eating.
 Sixto wants his father to know Ian.

 He thinks of his son.
 Ian needs him.
 A week before my arrival, Ian stayed with Sixto for a few days.
 Ian played.
 Indoor golf, baseball, football, basketball.
 He raced around on a scooter.
 He watched his father dig a drainage ditch and picked small rocks out of the ditch.
 When Sixto finished digging, he began work in the playground.
 He replaced sand that had washed away with a recent rain.
 He fixed the steps to a slide.
 Then Ian went home.

 Sixto thinks about his job.
 There’s a lot of roofing work in Phoenix.
 His boss is looking for people.
 He doesn’t have enough workers.

-He lets out a long breath and stares at the sky.
+Letting out a long breath, Sixto stares at the sky.
 He sees falcons circling, no clouds.
 Tranquility.
 He closes his eyes.
 In his mind, he glides with the falcons.
 He feels air.
 He feels freedom.